Standard Model Theory for the FCC-ee Tera-Z stage: New approach to Mellin--Barnes integrals for massive one-loop Feynman inte grals

 \subsection{Abstract}

-Two methods are known for the infrared safe calculation of potentially arbitrary Feynman integrals (FI): Sector decomposition (SD) and Mellin-Barnes (MB) representations.
-In recent years, in both approaches mighty, complementary tools have been developed for the numerical solution of Feynman integrals in arbitrary kinematics.
-Unfortunately, the dimensionality of MB integrals is often growing quadratically with the number of scales, so that an evaluation becomes difficult or even impossible.
+Two methods are known for the infrared safe calculation of potentially arbitrary Feynman integrals: sector decomposition ({\sd}) and Mellin--Barnes ({\mbr}) representations.
+In recent years, in both approaches, mighty complementary tools have been developed for the numerical solution of Feynman integrals in arbitrary kinematics.
+Unfortunately, the dimensionality of {\mbr} integrals often increases quadratically with the number of scales, so that an evaluation becomes difficult or even impossible.
 For the case of one-loop integrals, a dedicated choice of invariants leads to a linear growth of dimensionality.
-The most complicated term in a general one-loop FI basis is the scalar box integral.
-Its dimensionality gets reduced from nine to three with the new variables, in agreement with the dimensionality in the SD method.
-Further, Minkowskian kinematics shows no specific convergence problems compared to the Euklidean case.
-A generalization of the approach to higher loop cases would be extremely desirable.
+The most complicated term in a general one-loop Feynman-integral basis is the scalar box integral.
+Its dimensionality is reduced from nine to three with the new variables, in agreement with the dimensionality in the {\sd} method.
+Further, Minkowskian kinematics shows no specific convergence problems compared with the Euclidean case.
+A generalization of the approach to higher-loop cases would be extremely desirable.